The Smurfs merchandising

 The Smurfs is a Belgian comic book series created by Peyo in 1958.
 It became well-known worldwide with the Hanna-Barbera cartoon series in the 1980s.
 With the popularity of the Smurfs came a wide range of toys and spin-off products and use of the Smurfs in merchandising.
-In 2008, Smurfs merchandising generated about 5 to 12 million euro in Europe alone, while the total figure after fifty years worldwide is about $5 billion.
 In 2020, ViacomCBS (later renamed Paramount Global in 2022) partnered with LAFIG Belgium and IMPS (the worldwide licensors for The Smurfs) to manage licensing rights to the Smurfs in several territories, as part of a deal that will also see the company's Nickelodeon channel air the IMPS-produced animated Smurfs series.

 Figurines

 Dupuis, editor of the Smurf comics, first produced smurf figurines in 1959.
 The first one was a series of three figurines, 5 centimetres (about 2 inches) tall, of Papa Smurf, Normal and Angry, followed in the next decade by some larger figurines.
 Those were only for sale in French- and Dutch-speaking countries.
 In 1965, Schleich, a German company, made the first truly mass-produced PVC Smurf collectible figurines (the first three being Normal Smurf, Gold Smurf and Convict Smurf (complete with black-and-white striped prisoner's outfit).
 In 1966, Spy Smurf, Angry Smurf, and Drummer Smurf appeared.
 In 1969, five more smurfs followed: Moon Smurf, Winter Smurf, Brainy Smurf, Guitar Smurf, and Papa Smurf.
 In the 1970s, smurfs were also produced by rival German company Bully.
 The first of these figurines were made as a promotion for Kellogg's, but were afterwards sold separately.

-For a while advertisers used Smurfs to promote Renault, National Benzole, and BP garages and—in the United Kingdom, South Africa, Australia, and New Zealand at least—the figurines were given away when petrol (gasoline) was purchased.
+For a while advertisers used Smurfs to promote Renault, National Benzole and BP garages and—in the United Kingdom, South Africa, Australia, and New Zealand at least—the figurines were given away when petrol (gasoline) was purchased.